 You can add one egg yolk to the dough and use the egg white to brush kolacky before baking (they will have a slightly better color).

-Don’t Be Afraid To Use Icing Sugar.
+Don’t Be Afraid To Use Powdered Sugar.

 Dust your cookies with a good amount of powdered sugar, but do it just before serving.
 Icing sugar tends to melt on moist surfaces, and although the sweet taste will